Reikimann/TuxDocs/README.md

   <h3 align="center">TuxDocs</h3>

   <p align="center">
-    A quickstart guide for linux that also goes indepth for advanced users
+    A quickstart guide for linux that also goes indepth for advanced users.
     <br />
     <br />
     <a href="https://github.com/Reikimann/Placeholder/issues">Report Bug</a>